-Associate Professor Urs Daellenbach has a background in Operations Research and completed his PhD in Strategic Management at Purdue University, in 1993.
-From 1992 to 1997 he worked in the Haskayne School of Business at the University of Calgary, before joining Victoria University in 1998.
+Associate Professor Urs Daellenbach took on the role of Head of the School of Management in July 2018.
+He has a background in Operations Research and completed his PhD in Strategic Management at Purdue University, in 1993.
+From 1992 to 1997 Urs worked in the Haskayne School of Business at the University of Calgary, before joining Victoria University in 1998.

 He has taught courses in strategic management at the undergraduate, Masters and PhD levels.
 His current research interests focus on management of research organisations, productivity, corporate reputation, and uses of discretionary cash.

-From 2006-2007, Dr Daellenbach served as Associate Dean (Graduate Studies and Research) for the Faculty of Commerce and Administration, and is Acting Associate Dean again from July 2016 until January 2017.
+From 2006-2007, Urs served as Associate Dean (Graduate Studies and Research) for the Faculty of Commerce and Administration, and was Acting Associate Dean from July 2016-January 2017.

 - Competitive advantage

 - Corporate governance/Value creation/Business models